SOC-Analyst4842/DEP/Task4/task4-info.md

 * Configuring firewall rules and policies.
 * Setting up IDS to monitor network traffic.
 * Analyzing IDS alerts and responding to threats.
-* Regularly updating and maintaining the configurations
+* Regularly updating and maintaining the configurations.

+**Note:** This RAR file contains all the data and reports related to Task 4.
+Please extract the file to view the contents.